TheDomcio/WonderfulPolishLanguage/README.md

 - [Clozemaster](https://www.clozemaster.com/languages/learn-polish-online) - Also a very nice service for learning Polish [in context].
 Currently there is support to learning Polish via: English, French, German, Hungarian, Portuguese and Russian.
 The free version has a few limitations, but it's still okay and very useful, Pro version [among others] has more statistics, unlimited listening practice and downloadable content for mobile.
 - [Duolingo](https://www.duolingo.com) - Practically everyone knows this wonderful service, which mascot is a green bird named Duo (just be careful and do regular lessons, then he doesn't get upset, it's very important, don't forget about your course, hehe).
 A Polish language course for English speakers is supported there (US, but people who know the UK version and others will understand as well).
 I have rewritten every English language course out of curiosity, but I mainly learn Japanese and Czech there (You can follow [my profile](https://www.duolingo.com/profile/TheDomcio), if you want to watch my progress on the platform, I recently returned to more active use of it).
 I used to be in the top league in the ranking, but now I've fallen by the lack of activity.
 Also, recently there was an option to learn Finnish, which I was interested in, and probably in 2020 there will be another available language to learn, this is a nice thing for people interested in other languages.
 - [10fastfingers](https://10fastfingers.com/typing-test/polish) - On this website you can practice the speed of typing on your keyboard, also with [200 most popular] Polish words ([or 1000 most popular words version](https://10fastfingers.com/advanced-typing-test/polish)), so if you want to practice the use of diacritics, you should definitely use something like that.
 [You can also participate in typing competitions on time](https://10fastfingers.com/competitions).
 [My personal best record](https://img.10fastfingers.com/speedtests/generate_screenshot_result/9_111_581_556_25_100_4), I think I can do this ~120 WPM for the moment with my actual keyboard.
+- [VerbCards](https://www.verbcards.com/) - A new, but promising, completely free service that helps you learn a language using cards (currently only English - Polish option available).
 - [Quizlet](https://quizlet.com/subject/polish) - something like [Anki](https://apps.ankiweb.net), but online and much more, so it's worth checking it out.
 - [Quzizz](https://quizizz.com/admin/search/J%C4%99zyk%20polski) - A page with quizzes.
 There are a lot of quizzes created by teachers for their [mostly young] students, so it's a good option to repeat different things for example from the basics of grammar and so on.